 In fact, the idea of white space is linked to zen philosophy!
 The concept of ‘ma’ is where certain parts of an art canvas are left blank.
-For those who believe in zen philosophy, this did not mean that the white spaces were empty.
-Instead, these spaces were meant to support the understanding of the piece as a whole.
+Historically, those who ascribe to zen philosophy do not view the white spaces as empty or incomplete.
+Instead, these spaces are just as important as the visual forms and help to support understanding of the piece as a whole.

 Where did Line Art Posters come from?

 His studies also made sure that artists took more care when drawing out their subjects.
 The realism of the outcome was what was important.
-So, the lines created in the beginning of the piece really counted.
+So, the lines created at the beginning of the piece really counted.

 Other artists such as Albrecht Dürer were also famous for paying close attention to lines in their works.
-This was made even more obvious by Dürer who often worked by creating line engravings in metal plates.
+This was made even more obvious by Dürer, who often worked by creating line engravings in metal plates.
 When working in this way, there is no space for colour or shading.
 The line is the only important element.

-A piece in Project’s Nord collection similar to Picasso’s style is our One Line Art Face Poster.
-As the name suggests, this piece was created with just one, continuous line.
+A piece in Project’s Nord collection similar to Picasso’s style is our ‘One Line Art Face Poster’.
+As the name suggests, this artwork was created with just one continuous line.

-Finally by the twentieth century, artists were getting experimental with the way they represented their subjects.
+Finally, by the twentieth century artists were getting experimental with the way they represented their subjects.
 Whilst some disrupted the form of what they were drawing and came out with abstract pieces, others got rid of the colour and depth.

 The eruption of Pop Art in the sixties brought a whole new wave of line art drawings into the limelight.
 Just take a piece of Keith Haring's work, for example.

 First of all, as line art is so clean to look at, it works great as part of a gallery wall.
-You could pair the designs with other line art posters.
+You could pair the design with other line art posters.
 Or, if you’re feeling more adventurous, line art posters suit designs with big blocks of colour in them too.